juneszh/alight/README.md

 See [Symfony Cache Component](https://symfony.com/doc/current/components/cache.html) for more information.

 ## Error Handling
-Alight catches all errors via `Alight\start()` and saves to log file by default.
+Alight catches all errors via `Alight\App::start()` and saves to log file by default.
 When you turn on 'debug' in the app configuration, errors will be automatically output in pretty html (by **filp/whoops**) or JSON.

 File: config/app.php
 ```php